-Kane strikes twice as England snatch 2-1 win over Tunisia
+Kane takes to world stage as England edge past Tunisia

 England had penalty claims of their own turned down before struggling to maintain their intensity after halftime.
 Tunisia looked more comfortable as they sat back in defense, only to be undone by Kane in the 91st minute.

-From a Trippier corner, a glancing header from Harry Maguire found the Tottenham Hotspur striker at the back post and he cleverly nodded home to give England a winning start.
+From a Trippier corner, a glancing header from Harry Maguire found the skipper at the back post and Kane cleverly nodded home to give England a winning start.

-“We could have had a couple of penalties, especially when you look at theirs,” Kane said.
-“Maybe (it was) a bit of justice to score at the back post at the end.
-That’s football, that’s the ref.
-It showed good character to get on with it.”

 The result means Belgium top Group G on goal difference after a 3-0 over World Cup debutants Panama earlier on Monday.